azdaly/Keno/README.md

 # Keno

 This is a repository dedicated to tracking the bets and numbers that win at rates higher than random in several keno markets.

+A point of reference for the retrospectives - generally if you bet $10 on ten Top/Bottom, Left/Right games, you're going to walk away with $8.
+Take that into consideration when determining how successful the recommendations are.

 ## The Data